-Read all about the experiences of our former interns Mark Ardesch, Elène Lenders, Marloes Bakker and Cathelijn ten Kate.
+Read all about the experiences of our former interns Mark Ardesch, Elène Lenders, Cathelijn ten Kate, and Rutger Buijs

 During the last year of my Bachelor Business Administration at the Erasmus University Rotterdam, I did my internship at the Netherlands Business Support Office (NBSO) Houston.
 As an intern at this office from September until December 2016, I had the opportunity to experience the broad range of services of the NBSO office in the field of trade promotion and trade development between the Netherlands and Texas.
 I also had the unique opportunity to experience the real American life for four months in one of the largest cities in the United States.